hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Report.md

 ### 3.1 API for batch data ML

 The platform could have a machine learning component for batch data.
-The data ingestion would work the same as in the batch analytics component.
 The platform would contain and provide RESTful API, using which the tenants can send their batch of processed data for machine learning tasks.
 The tenant would send the batch by the API, from where the data would be forwarded to the platform's ML component.
 The component would perform machine learning inference, and return the results to to the API component.
 Then the API component would send the results to the tenant.
 The results could be sent in two ways to the tenant, depending on the ML inference processing time.
 If the ML task is fast, the tenant access the API by GUI procided by the platform, send the data to it and receive the result after waiting a while.
 If the ML tasks would take long, the other option would be that the tenant sends the data to the API, returns later and requests the results from the API, which would fetch the result from some temporary storage and send to the tenant.
 The API would manage authentication and authorization of the tenant.

 The tenants who would use ML services of the platform would have ensure that their input batch data would comply with schemas required by the ML inference component.
 The tenant would have to authenticate to the API to send the batch of data.
 The results could contain various insights, such as anomaly detections and demand predictions.